stephen-mahon/stephen-mahon.github.io/docs/_posts/tsl/2022-01-01-badge-work.md

 Website design is similar because you are basically on-call for any problems or queries from clients.
 Book flipping however has more potential for the least ammount of input.
 My colleague [Dev Man Dan](https://devmandan.com/) helped crunch the numbers with me over a Taco Tuesday last week.
-It certainly look promising and I will keep you updated here as I progress towards $1000 profit over the next year.
+It certainly looks promising and I will keep you updated here as I progress towards $1000 profit over the next year.

 ## Gearhead Badge
 OK, here it goes: I have never learned to drive and have never owned a car.